 Learning to read is one of the most important things your child will learn in life.
 Learning to read starts as soon as a baby's eyes can focus - reading familiar faces, reading facial expressions, recognition of shapes and colours, recognition of animals.
-Soon the young brain starts to connect words spoken that are associated shapes and objects and, when introduced, a connection between the shapes of written words associated with shapes and objects begins to form, usually with a child's own name or CVC words, such as cat and dog.

 Reading starts with a love of books, hearing stories from baby days read by a variety of people is rich stimulus and fosters an early love of the written word.
 Reading starts with pictures, picture books are a fundamental stepping stone of reading, being able to interpret a story, 'read' the pictures, comprehend the 'text' albeit spoken word and to talk about books, to feel the pages, turn the pages, have favourite stories and books.